 In the third wave of pilots, observers also discovered that low income customers can be price-responsive, although not to the same degree as the average residential customer.
 A 2012 study summarized the insights gained from these pilots.
-One of the findings was that in 2010, Pacific Gas and Electric called 13 events under its CPP program.
-Although there were no observable conservation effects, average peak reduction was 14% (with load shifting to subsequent hours) and customers saved an average of 8.2% on their bills.
-Low-income customers provided about the same percentage of peak demand reduction as other customers.

 Overall, the third wave of pilots yielded rich information on customer responsiveness to time-varying pricing.
 Pilots in the third wave provided the impetus and scientific evidence for widespread investment in advanced metering infrastructure.